Daggerpov/Spawn-App-iOS-SwiftUI/docs/OBSERVABLE-MIGRATION-PROGRESS.md

 The following ViewModels were migrated to `@Observable` but kept Combine for specific purposes:

+1. **FeedViewModel** ✅ - Kept Combine for throttling activity updates (`PassthroughSubject`) and NotificationCenter subscriptions
-1. **FriendsTabViewModel** ✅ - Kept Combine for cache subscriptions and search debouncing
+2. **FriendsTabViewModel** ✅ - Kept Combine for cache subscriptions and search debouncing
-2. **SearchViewModel** ✅ - Kept Combine for debouncing search queries, added publisher for external subscriptions
+3. **SearchViewModel** ✅ - Kept Combine for debouncing search queries, added publisher for external subscriptions
-3. **ActivityTypeViewModel** ✅ - Kept Combine for cache subscriptions
+4. **ActivityTypeViewModel** ✅ - Kept Combine for cache subscriptions
-4. **DayActivitiesViewModel** ✅ - Removed unused Combine (wasn't actually using it)
+5. **DayActivitiesViewModel** ✅ - Removed unused Combine (wasn't actually using it)

 ### ViewModels Not Migrated Yet

-1. **FeedViewModel** - Uses `PassthroughSubject` for throttling activity updates, uses `NotificationCenter.default.publisher` extensively for notifications.
-Complex Combine usage makes migration difficult.
-2. **ActivityCreationViewModel** - Semi-singleton with complex state management
-3. **UserAuthViewModel** - Singleton, inherits from NSObject for delegate conformance
+1. **UserAuthViewModel** - Singleton, inherits from NSObject for `ASAuthorizationControllerDelegate` conformance.
+This is the only remaining ViewModel not migrated.

 ### Singleton ViewModels

-1. **UserAuthViewModel** - Uses `static let shared` pattern, also inherits from NSObject
+1. **UserAuthViewModel** - Uses `static let shared` pattern, also inherits from NSObject (not yet migrated)
-2. **ActivityCreationViewModel** - Uses semi-singleton with `static var shared`
+2. **ActivityCreationViewModel** - ✅ Migrated with semi-singleton `static var shared` pattern preserved
 3. **TutorialViewModel** - ✅ Migrated with singleton pattern preserved

 ### NSObject Subclasses